Binayaka/Digital_Medicine_Breast_Cancer/README.md

         so that our model's accuracy can be judged.

 ## Pre-processing
-        Converted the data into a json format, with two key-value pairs (benign and malignant)
+        The DigitalMedicinePreprocessing is an eclipse Maven project5, which was used to clean the data and separate into the training and testing data sets.
+The original data paths are hardcoded for now.

 ## Machine Learning Set up
         Setup a tensorflow training net with 2 hidden layers.